syl20pro/syl20pro/readme.md

 ## 🧰Some work tools

-HTML, CSS, VBA, MySQL,
+HTML, CSS, VBA, MySQL, MongoDB
 Wordpress, Bootstrap, Sass, NPM, GitHub,
+Jira, Notion, Figma, Google Analytics...
 Office 365 : Excel, Word, Power Point, Project, Sharepoint...
-Jira, Notion, Figma, Google Analytics...
 IKOS (_Sopra Steria_), PIH (_Aareon_)

 > It's true !
 I'm a real swissknife homemade

 ## 👨‍🎓What i'm learning now

-- with Youtube : _JS > Vue > PHP > SysAdmin_
+- with Youtube : _JS > Vue > PHP > Windows Server_
 - with OpenClassrooms : _UML > LDAP > ITIL_
-- with Microsoft Learn : _Microsoft 365 > Power BI_
+- with Microsoft Learn : _Power BI_

 > It may be too much, but I like to learn and I make time for that.
 I am a perpetual student.